-Blending classical ballet with folklórico traditions, Por La Luz de la Luna celebrates the beauty and rich history of the Mexican people while honoring the experiences of Mexican Americans.
-It is a story of identity, courage, family, and the power of heritage passed from one generation to the next.
+Blending classical ballet with folklórico traditions, Por la Luz de la Luna celebrates the beauty and richness of Mexican heritage while honoring the experiences of Mexican Americans.
+This is a story of identity, courage, and family, shining a light on the enduring power of traditions passed from one generation to the next.

-As the full moon rises over a warm California night, a curious young girl listens as her mother’s stories awaken generations of courage, devotion, and myth—moonlit rebels fighting for freedom, young lovers crossing borders in search of hope, and an ancient goddess whose battle with the sun lights the sky.
+As the full moon rises over a warm California night, a curious young girl listens as her mother’s stories awaken generations of courage, devotion, and legend—moonlit rebels fighting for freedom, young lovers crossing borders in search of hope, and an ancient goddess whose epic battle with the sun lights up the sky.

 Credits